mfpiccolo/self_systeem/README.md

 ## The Future

 1. Refactoring would be nice.
-2.1 from codeclimate is no good.
 2. Boost test coverage.
 3. Ensure that this works with most setups.
-Only works with minitest, would be nice to have rspec and several rails versions working.
 4. Make the test database switch automatic when running rails with "SYSTEEM" env.
-5. Allow more configurable options possibly to allow devs to do more targeted testing post systeem_booster.yml build.
+5. Allow more configurable options possibly to allow devs to do more targeted testing post yml build.
 6. Option to do response body matching of some sort.
-7. Allow for multiple yaml files to be built.
-8. Allow devs to save session and database state to begin a test run. i.e. (For a new file called "create_posts.yml" start with database and session after ["sign_up.yml", "create_profile.yml", "create_blog.yml"])
-9. Open to suggestions.
+7. Open to suggestions.
 Lets start boosting that self-systeem!

 ## Donating
 Support this project and [others by mfpiccolo][gittip-mfpiccolo] via [gittip][gittip-mfpiccolo].